dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/2-actions/2-get-item/index.md

 <p style={{marginTop: '-15px'}}><i>(required)</i></p>

-The key of the item to get (i.e. attributes that are tagged as part of the key):
+The key of the item to get (i.e. attributes that are tagged as part of the primary key):

 ```ts
 const { Item } = await PokemonEntity.build(GetItemCommand)